MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/console/README.md

 ![Edge Console](../media/Edge_Console.gif)

-   - [In:](#sending-javascript-into-the-console) You run JavaScript to view and change values in running webpages, add functions to running code, and run debug code on the fly, while taking advantage of the Microsoft Edge [IntelliSense](https://msdn.microsoft.com/en-us/library/hcw1s69b.aspx) auto code completion to reduce typos or other mistakes.
+   - [In:](#sending-javascript-into-the-console) Run JavaScript to view and change values in running webpages, add functions to running code, and run debug code on the fly, all while taking advantage of the Microsoft Edge [IntelliSense](https://msdn.microsoft.com/en-us/library/hcw1s69b.aspx) auto code completion to reduce typos or other mistakes.

    - [Out:](#sending-info-to-the-console) Microsoft Edge and JavaScript code deliver status, error, and debug messages to developers, including inspectable JavaScript objects and DOM Nodes.
 For more on how to send debug information and other messages to the console from your code, read up on [Using the Console API](./using-the-console-api/).